thanhdx23/airline-ticket-booking-analysis/README.md

 ## Usage
 ### Jupyter Notebooks

-You can explore the analysis in the Jupyter notebooks located in the `notebooks/` directory.
+You can explore the analysis in file airline_ticket_booking_analysis.ipynb.
 ## Project Overview

 This project focuses on analyzing airline ticket booking data to extract valuable insights.
 The analysis is structured into the following key components: